Mwaseemzakir/.NetTipsByWaseem/README.md

 **Episode 33 : How to add DbContext Dependency Injection in .NET Core API ?**

+**Episode 34 : How can we improve performance of .NET Application ?**

 -------------------------------------------------------------------------------------------------------------------------

 # **Episode 1 : What is .AsNoTracking() and its benefits**